RenderbitTechnologies/ArchKatas/README.md

 ![Manual Reservation Management](./diagrams/user-journey-diagrams/04-manual-reservation-management.png)

-1. **Start**: The process begins when a user wants to manually manage their reservations on the Road Warrior platform.
+1. **Start**: The process begins when a user wants to manually manage their reservations on the RoadWarrior platform.
-2. **User Logs In**: The user logs into the Road Warrior dashboard to access their personal travel details.
+2. **User Logs In**: The user logs into the RoadWarrior dashboard to access their personal travel details.
 3. **Open Reservations Section**: After logging in, the user navigates to the reservations section of the dashboard where they can view and manage all their travel reservations.
 4. **Choose Add/Update/Delete**: In the reservations section, the user has the option to either add a new reservation, update an existing one, or delete a reservation.
 5. **Enter Reservation Details**: Depending on the chosen action (Add/Update), the user is prompted to enter or modify the relevant reservation details, such as flight information, hotel bookings, car rentals, etc.